 - Acting Unnatural: Hiding in a bathroom stall, SpongeBob hears someone coming and tries to act natural.
 When the stranger opens the stall, he finds a live-action sponge floating in the toilet.Fish: Oh, that's real nice.

-- Adults Are Useless: Spongebob asks Mrs. Puff to intervene, but she only makes it worse.
+- Adults Are Useless: Spongebob asks Mrs. Puff to intervene, but she stupidly misinterprets Flats as just wanting to befriend SpongeBob (though considering how much she's been shown to dislike SpongeBob herself this could be a case of Obfuscating Stupidity).
 Then he runs into Flats' dad and finds out that he's being bullied as well!

 - Black Comedy: This episode would be terrifying if not played so absurdly.

 - Blatant Lies: Flatts tells Mrs. Puff that he comes from a place where ''kicking someone's butt" is his way of saying "I want to be your friend."
 Spongebob is not convinced.

 - The Bully: Flatts, who threatens to beat up SpongeBob for seemingly no reason.

 - Cruel Twist Ending: Flats eventually collapses from the exhaustion of trying to beat up Spongebob.
 Mrs Puff (who did nothing to help Spongebob when Flats was bullying him) then enters, sees Flatts lying unconscious next to Spongebob, who's fist was in the air during a heroic speech, and announces her intent to beat up SpongeBob (whether or not she ever did is never shown, not like she could've done much if Flattts couldn't anyway).